NexGen Academy

 • You will need access to a relatively modern computer with internet connection.
 A computer less than 5 years old should suffice.
 You will need a webcam and mike to participate in the class.

-• Homework: You'll be turning in your homework on Canvas.
-You will receive a join code.
+• You'll be turning in your work on Canvas.

 Course Outline